vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-trustpilot.md

 7. Access your store's website using the Developer workspace to check out the new component.
 If no more changes are desired, repeat the steps above in a [Production workspace](https://vtex.io/docs/recipes/development/creating-a-production-workspace/) and then [promote it to Master](https://vtex.io/docs/recipes/development/promoting-a-workspace-to-master).

-:information_source: _The integration key must be provided by Trustpilot._
+> ℹ️ _The integration key must be provided by Trustpilot._

 The `trustpilot` app also enables Truspilot's widgets to be added to your store theme by inserting the `shop-review-badge` interface in your layout and then using the `trustpilot-widget` block in a template of your choosing.